12 Interesting Facts About The Iron Lady of Paris

 11. It's Painted in a Variety of Colours

 Constructed using puddle iron, the has been given several coats of paint to protect it from oxidation.
 In order to ensure its long life, the tower is repainted every seven years.
-Even today, the painting is done by hand, after stripping, cleaning and rust-proofing the whole 300 meters.
-The colour of the tower is made of three brown shades, the darkest at the top and lightest at the bottom.
+Even today, the painting is done by hand, after stripping, cleaning, and rust-proofing the whole 300 meters.
+Over the years, the Tower has taken on various shades, from Venetian red to shades of yellow-orange.
+In 1968, the tower took on the shade that has come to be known as Eiffel Tower Brown.
+The color of the tower is made of three brown shades, the darkest at the top and the lightest at the bottom.
 The shade is meant to hide air haze and give the structure a uniform appearance from top to bottom.

 Combo: Eiffel Tower Summit Guided Tour + Louvre Museum Skip-the-Line Ticket

 Frequently Asked Questions About Eiffel Tower

 A. The Eiffel Tower in Paris, France, is a wrought-iron lattice tower that has become a world-famous attraction.